oslokommune/ukeweb_designsystem/src/atoms/decorators/shape/shape.md

 - "figureContent": Content passed to the block will render (if image variant is in use) inside the figure element, below the image.

 ### Examples
-Here you can see the different ueses of the variants and modifiers with buttons: <a href="https://codepen.io/oslokommune/pen/vMOEma" target="_blank">https://codepen.io/oslokommune/pen/vMOEma</a>
+Here you can see the different uses of the variants and modifiers with buttons: <a href="https://codepen.io/oslokommune/pen/vMOEma" target="_blank">https://codepen.io/oslokommune/pen/vMOEma</a>

 ### Data Fields